stuartofmt/DuetLapse3/README.md

 ```
 DuetLapse3.py -h
 ```
 The options are described here.
 Each option is preceded by a dash -.
-Some options have parameters described in the curly braces (the curley braces are NOT used in entering the options.
+Some options have parameters described in the square brackets (the square brackets are NOT used in entering the options.
 If an option is not specified the default used.

 #### -duet [ip address]